ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 <hr>

 VERY IMPORTANT:
-Beafore you start testing and compiling in project root directory you should edit .env file and inside file add your private keys:
+Beafore you start testing and compiling in project root directory you should add .env file and inside thta file add your private keys and following infura endpoint:

         # Here we have private key export
         PRIVATE_KEY=xxxxxx

-Infura endpoint is already setted:

         # Then we should ad infura entry point though which we will approach to ethereum
-        export WEB3_INFURA_PROJECT_ID=
+        export WEB3_INFURA_PROJECT_ID=d95759f532d54ae58967e92d9ccccf95

 ## Compile and test
 <hr>